AndrewJVella/Keybird-Password-Manager/README.txt

--INSTALL-
+-WINDOWS INSTALL-
 To download from Github select the zip file "Keybird", click on it, then click "view raw" or the download button.

-This is the Linux Edition.
+Keybird is stored inside the zip directory (or folder) "Keybird".
+Open the zip, then open Keybrid and click installer.bat.
+A dialogue box should pop up, click "Extract all" and save it to the Desktop.
+You will not have to extract it again.
+Open the Keybird directory again and click installer.
+At this point, a blue box will appear that reads "Windows Protected Your PC", this is a rightly paranoid security measure to protect you from malware.
+I gave you my email and my source code (in src).
+You can decide what to do next.

+If you still want to try Keybird.
+You should click the underlined text "More Info", and then click run.
+A window will open and start running a shell.
+You may see some text for a short time as the installation runs.
+Then you should see the main menu.
+You do not need to run the installer every time.
+You can run the app from start.bat.
+(You may need to deal with the paranoid screen one more time, click "More Info", and run again.)

+-LINUX AND MAC OS INSTALL-
+To download from Github select the zip file "Keybird", click on it, then click "view raw" or the download button.

 If you would like to install Ubuntu, you can do so here: https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview

-(If you know more than I do and are rolling your eyes at these instructions, email me nicely about your way!)
-If you click on this file, after extraction.
+If you click on the Keybird zip file, after extraction.
 It will create a Keybird directory, install pip and pwinput and write the main source file in Keybird/src.
 You can stop there if that works for you.

 For installation on a virtual environment, (ie Ubuntu) copy the content of the installation file, open Ubuntu